Brazil–Portugal relations: Inconfidência Mineira

 The Inconfidência Mineira of 1788–1789, led by the patriot and revolutionary Joaquim José da Silva Xavier (popularly known as Tiradentes), was the first major movement against Portuguese rule in Brazil.
 It was triggered by taxes, including the detested quinto do ouro or "royal fifth," a 20% tax on the gold produced. as well as the derrama, an annual tax quota of 100 gold bars imposed on the state of Minas Gerais; if it was unmet, the Portuguese crown could force the Brazilian people to pay the remaining balance.
-Inspired by the American Revolution, the a group including military men, clergymen, poets, and intellectuals from Minas Gerais conspired to rise up in rebellion on the day the derrama was imposed, but three individuals informed the colonial government and the participants were arrested.
+Inspired by the American Revolution, a group including military men, clergymen, poets, and intellectuals from Minas Gerais conspired to rise up in rebellion on the day the derrama was imposed, but three individuals informed the colonial government and the participants were arrested.
 The uprising failed and the conspirators were arrested.
 Tiradentes was drawn and quartered and his remains were sent to Vila Rica (Ouro Preto) to be displayed.